 This article will cover what is pump-priming, what are self prime pump and how to do pump priming.

-The improper operating pump can result in damaging of pump and malfunction which will increase pump maintenance costs.
+The improper operating pump can result in damage to the pump and malfunction which will increase pump maintenance costs.
 Improper operation of the pump will also not allow you to have proper pump performance.
 Pump priming is a factor that has a direct effect on the pump impeller.

 What is pump priming?

 Priming is the process in which the impeller of a centrifugal pump is submerged fully submerged in the fluid which is to be transferred with no air trap inside.
 This process is essential prior to the pump’s startup.
 It is recommended to prime the centrifugal pump and then only start the pump.
 This can be considered as the initial step to prepare the pump for operation and avoid the dry running of the pump.

 Now as we had learn what does priming a pump means now let us understand why it is required.

 Why pump priming is required | Is priming the pump is necessary?

 When we start the pump, the impeller will rotate.
 Centrifugal pump impeller with developed pressure is proportional to the density of the fluid in the impeller.
-If the pump casing is not filled with water/fluid and the air is present, the impeller will run in air, produce negligible pressure which will not be sufficient to suck fluid from the source, and because of this, we won’t be able to transfer fluid.
+If the pump casing is not filled with water/fluid and the air is present, the impeller will run in air, producing negligible pressure which will not be sufficient to suck fluid from the source, and because of this, we won’t be able to transfer fluid.
 This is why pump-priming in the centrifugal pump is required.

 Now you might be thinking is there any solution to this or do we have to do priming of every pump prior to starting?.
 The solution to this is a self-priming pump.
 These are available in the market that are not required to prime.
 Let’s move forward and study them in detail.

 How To Prime A Centrifugal Pump